FallingSnow/h265ize/README.md

 > --no-auto-audio-titles :Disable automated title generation for audio streams that do not have preexisting titles.

+> --no-auto-subtitle-titles :Disable automated title generation for subtitle streams that do not have preexisting titles.

 > --screenshots :Take 6 screenshots at regular intervals throughout the finished encode

 > --stats: Creates a stats file in the destination named h265ize.csv

 > --video-bitrate :Sets the video bitrate, set to 0 to use qp instead of a target bitrate

+> --test: Test mode; Runs as normal, but do not encode any files

 > --help :Help; Shows help page

+> --version: Show version information

 Run `h265ize --help` for more info.